 Sectional (planar) neuroanatomy is typically presented on orthogonal (axial, coronal, and sagittal) images.
-To spatially locate the orthogonal images, we place them in the Talairach coordinate system [48], which is a stereotactic reference system based on the anterior and posterior commissures (see also Fig. 2.28a) with the origin at the center of the anterior commissure (see also Figs. 2.8-2.10).
+In order to spatially locate the orthogonal images, we place them in the Talairach coordinate system [48], which is a stereotactic reference system based on the anterior and posterior commissures (see also Fig. 2.28a) with the origin at the centre of the anterior commissure (see also Figs. 2.8, 2.9, and 2.10).

-Four axial images located at -12, +1, +12, and +24 mm (where "-" denotes the level below and "+" above the anterior commissure) with the cortical areas and deep gray nuclei segmented and labeled are shown in Fig. 2.8.
+Four axial images located at -12 mm, +1 mm, +12 mm, and +24 mm (where '-' denotes the level below and '+' above the anterior commissure) with the cortical areas and deep grey nuclei segmented and labelled are shown in Fig. 2.8.